How I Calibrated My Hotwire for Foam Cutting

 Finding the Optimal Cutting Temperature

-At this stage, I wanted to scale up the effective cutting length to 30 cm, so I simply moved one of the alligator clipsfrom the 20 cm mark to 30 cm away from the first clip, keeping the rest of the setup unchanged.
+At this point, I wanted to extend the effective cutting length to 30 cm, so I simply moved one of the alligator clips from the 20 cm mark to 30 cm away from the other clip, leaving the rest of the setup unchanged.

 Quick Reference Chart